HoTranQuocHuy020603/Demo_Resort/README.md

-# - Folder Demo_Resort chứa API code --BackEnd-
-# - File src.rar chứa Angular code --FrontEnd-
-# - File SQL DATA chứa source dữ liệu trong db
 # File description:
+- Project folder data file ( Demo_Resort.rar). --BackEnd--
-- Project compressed data file ( TestDisPlayResort.rar).
+- Project interface compressed data file ( src.rar). --FrontEnd--Angular--
-- Database script file ( HGRScript.sql).
+- Database script note file ( SQL DATA).
-- Main source ( main).
 - Note file ( README.md).
-# HGR_Resort
+# Demo_Resort
 This is a resort management project write by Java JSP Servlet code style with MySQl for , with the purpose of helping users as well as managers and employees to grasp the list and basic information about the , view personal information, booking schedules,... with other functions corresponding to the permissions of the access account.
 ## Main function:
 - Log in, log out and register an account.